team-somethingiguess/dse.life-static/README.md

 # dse.life-mirror
 A clone of [dse.life](https://dse.life), which is now rebranded as [dse.chat](https://dse.chat).
 This repository aims to preserve and provide access to educational resources, including past papers and study materials, originally available on the site.

+Due to github disk limit, I can't deploy the site, so wait til I turn my laptop to a server or I got a host lol

 # Contribute
 I am currently looking for missing past papers to add to this site.